letoram/tui-bindings/lua/doc/lua-tui.md

-# Arcan-TUI - lua Binding => attrtbls
+# Arcan-TUI - Lua API

 # Introduction

 These bindings expose the Arcan TUI API for creating text oriented user-interfaces.
-This document merely describes the Lua exposed functions, not how to embed the bindings into other projects.
-For that, in-source embed the arcan/src/shmif/tui/tui\_lua.c implementation and call tui\_lua\_expose on the context.
+They are provided as normal Lua-Rocks.

 # Setting up a connection